 Want to find out how many WordPress websites get hacked?
 Then you won’t want to miss these WordPress hacking statistics!

 WordPress is the most popular CMS in the world.
 It powers more websites than any other software.
 WordPress is used by over 800 million websites worldwide.
 But unfortunately, that popularity also makes it one of the most common targets for hackers.

 Every year, millions of WordPress websites fall victim to cyberattacks.
 If you don’t want to be part of that group, it helps to stay informed.

-With that in mind, we’re going to be sharing over 50 WordPress hacking statistics that website owners and admins need to know this year.
+With that in mind, we will share over 50 WordPress hacking statistics that website owners and admins need to know this year.

 The stats below will help you to learn more about the current state of WordPress security in 2023.
 They’ll reveal the most common website vulnerabilities that hackers exploit, and highlight some best practices that can help you keep your website safe and secure.

 Ready?
 Let’s get started!